-WAM precipitation is difficult to model because it depends on a number of complex factors, 45 including, but not limited to, the regional energy budget.
-Numerous modeling studies have shown 46 the sensitivity of the WAM circulation to changes in the modeled shortwave (SW) and longwave 47 (LW) radiation.
-Tompkins (2005) and Rodwell and Jung (2008) showed circulation and precipi-48 tation differences over West Africa arising from the direct radiative effect of aerosol climatology 49 changes in the European Centre for Medium-Range Weather Forecasts (ECMWF) model.
-The 50 strength of the WAM in the Met Office Unified Model (UM) is also affected by changes to clouds 51 and hence radiation (Marsham et al. 2013; Birch et al. 2014).
-More recently, Li et al. (2015) high-52 lighted a strong sensitivity of the WAM circulation and associated precipitation to the radiation 53 schemes used in their simulations.
-54
+not limited to, the regional energy budget.
+Numerous modeling studies have shown the sensitivity of the WAM circulation to changes in the modeled shortwave (SW) and longwave (LW) radiation.
+Tompkins (2005) and Rodwell and Jung (2008) showed circulation and precipitation differences over West Africa arising from the direct radiative effect of aerosol climatology changes in the European Centre for Medium-Range Weather Forecasts (ECMWF) model.
+The strength of the WAM in the Met Office Unified Model (UM) is also affected by changes to clouds and hence radiation (Marsham et al. 2013; Birch et al. 2014).
+More recently, Li et al. (2015) highlighted a strong sensitivity of the WAM circulation and associated precipitation to the radiation schemes used in their simulations.

 Given this sensitivity of the WAM circulation and precipitation to radiation budget changes, it is important to ensure that simulated radiative properties in models are realistic.
 Unfortunately, climate models have large cloud and hence radiation errors in this region (Roehrig et al. 2013).

-These model errors are persistent in higher resolution simulations (Stein et al. 2015), and partic-58 ularly large in southern West Africa (SWA) during the summer (Hannak et al. 2017).
-Reducing 59 these model errors requires an improved understanding of how clouds affect the radiation budget 60 of West Africa, but the complex cloud climatology with frequent multilayer clouds in this region 61 (Stein et al. 2011) makes it difficult to identify cloud types and to attribute model errors to differ-62 ent cloud regimes.
-A lack of surface-based cloud observations (e.g., Knippertz et al. 2015b) and 63 uncertain aerosol-cloud interactions (e.g., Knippertz et al. 2015a) further limit understanding of 64 clouds in this region.
-65
+These model errors are persistent in higherresolution simulations (Stein et al. 2015), and particularly large in southern West Africa (SWA) during the summer (Hannak et al. 2017).
+Reducing these model errors requires an improved understanding of how clouds affect the radiation budget of West Africa, but the complex cloud climatology with frequent multilayer clouds in this region (Stein et al. 2011) makes it difficult to identify cloud types and to attribute model errors to different cloud regimes.
+A lack of surface-based cloud observations (e.g., Knippertz et al. 2015b) and uncertain aerosol-cloud interactions (e.g., Knippertz et al. 2015a) further limit understanding of clouds in this region.

-The main objective of this article is to quantify the occurrence and radiative effects of differ-66 ent cloud types in the SWA region during the monsoon season.
-Previous studies have quantified 67 cloud radiative effects for different cloud types on global scales (e.g., Hartmann et al. 1992; Futyan 68 et al. 2005; Oreopoulos et al. 2017).
-In West Africa, detailed analyses of cloud radiative effects 69 have been limited to a single location (Niamey) north of SWA (Bouniol et al. 2012; Miller et al. 70 2012; Collow et al. 2015).
-Consequently, the radiative effects of different cloud types have yet to 71 be quantified and remain highly uncertain in SWA.
-Low-clouds are prevalent in SWA during the 72 summer (e.g., Schrage et al. 2006; Schuster et al. 2013; van der Linden et al. 2015; Adler et al. 73 2017) but poorly represented in climate models (Knippertz et al. 2011).
-Low-clouds are also dif-74 ficult to observe with satellites as they are often obscured by higher clouds (van der Linden et al. 75 2015; Hill et al. 2016) and as a result remain poorly understood in this region.
-Consequently, we 76 place a particular emphasis on low-clouds in this study.
-To capitalize on the profiling capabil-77 ity of active remote sensing, we use the CERES-CloudSat-CALIPSO-MODIS (CCCM) dataset 78 (Kato et al. 2010, 2011; Ham et al. 2017), which combines observations from active and passive 79 instruments.
-Using CCCM data as input to radiative transfer calculations, we can investigate ra-80 diative effects of different cloud types at TOA, at the surface, and on heating and cooling in the atmosphere.
+The main objective of this article is to quantify the occurrence and radiative effects of different cloud types in the SWA region during the monsoon season.
+Previous studies have quantified cloud radiative effects for different cloud types on global scales (e.g., Hartmann et al. 1992; Futyan et al. 2005; Oreopoulos et al. 2017).
+In West Africa, detailed analyses of cloud radiative effects have been limited to a single location (Niamey, Niger) north of SWA (Bouniol et al. 2012; Miller et al. 2012; Collow et al. 2016).
+Consequently, the radiative effects of different cloud types have yet to be quantified and remain highly uncertain in SWA.
+Low clouds are prevalent in SWA during the summer (e.g., Schrage et al. 2007; Schuster et al. 2013; van der Linden et al. 2015; Adler et al. 2017) but poorly represented in climate models (Knippertz et al. 2011).
+Low clouds are also difficult to observe with satellites as they are often obscured by higher clouds (van der Linden et al. 2015; Hill et al. 2016) and as a result remain poorly understood in this region.
+Consequently, we place a particular emphasis on low clouds in this study.
+To capitalize on the profiling capability of active remote sensing, we use the CERES-CloudSat-CALIPSO- MODIS (CCCM) dataset (Kato et al. 2010, 2011; Ham et al. 2017), which combines observations from active and passive instruments.
+Using CCCM data as input to radiative transfer calculations, we can investigate radiative effects of different cloud types at the top of the atmosphere (TOA), at the surface, and on heating and cooling in the atmosphere.